-People use alcohol and other drugs for many reasons - a way to cope, to self-medicate, or just to be social and have fun.
+People use alcohol and other drugs for many reasons - it can be a way to cope, to self-medicate, or just to be social and have fun.
 Whatever the reason, there's always a risk of harm.
-Be knowledgeable and mindful about where things could go wrong with these six ways be safer.
+Being knowledgeable and mindful about where things could go wrong can help you to be safer.

 The risk of experiencing harm from drug use is greatly increased when you don't know what you have.
 Without knowing what you are using, you are unable to predict the effect it will have, how long it will last, how much to take, and what the health risks could be.
 You can’t be sure it is what were you were told it is, because the person providing it to you may not know themselves.

 You can get an idea of what your drugs are made from, through reagent tests and drug checking services.
-A reagent test can indicate whether your drug contains the chemicals you were expecting, for example if your ‘ecstasy pill’ has MDMA in it.
-However, it can’t tell you if there are other, possibly more harmful, drugs in the pill.
+A reagent test indicates whether your substance contains what you were expecting - whether your ‘ecstasy pill’ has MDMA in it, for example.
+However, it can’t tell you if there are other, possibly more harmful, substances in it.

 Reagent tests can be legally purchased from most stores that sell vaporisers, or online.
-A drug checking service can provide more detailed information about the content of your drugs.
+A drug checking service can provide more detailed information about the contents of your drugs.

 Using more than one substance greatly increases your risk of harm.
 The way that different drugs interact can be unpredictable, and using more than one at a time can put greater strain on your body.
 This includes prescription medication and alcohol.
 When mixed, some drugs can mask the effects of other drugs, make them worse, or cause a reaction you didn’t expect.
 If you are on medication, especially painkillers like Tramadol or MAOI anti-depressants, you should not use illicit drugs as it can be very dangerous and has the risk of causing death.